Improving Website Speed

 Google expects e-commerce sites to load within 2 seconds?
 2 SECONDS!
 To add to that, the average load time for web pages that are 3Mb is 5 seconds, but over a 3G network (for an average mobile website) could take as long as 19 seconds!

-When was the last time you reviewed your website speed?
+When was the last time you worked on improving website speed?

 Luckily, there are many ways to check page load times, the actual speed of your site, etc. Plus, many of the tools out there let you know what to work on, and some even provide step-by-step instructions.
 Keep in mind that there isn’t necessarily a “one size fits all” tool for this because ultimately, each site has different needs.
 On a side note, some of the fixes can be a bit overwhelming when seeing them for the first time and rather technical.
 Don’t fret though!
 A little reading, research, and implementation can go a long way!

 4 Tools to Help With Improving Website Speed

 GTMetrix is one of the great website speed tools out there, and it’s easy to use!
 Just plug in the URL and away it goes!
 Once it finishes scanning the URL, it’ll give you several different ratings and stats based on many factors that impact website speed.
 For the Newbies (Newbs), start by focusing on: “Fully Loaded Time,” “Total Page Size,” “Requests,” “Page Speed Score” and “YSlow Score.”
 Below you’ll find some quick summaries on each of these.

 Fully loaded time figures out how long it takes for the entire page to finish loading.
 Starting with this can give you a pretty good idea of if your website needs some TLC.

 Requests refer to what your website retrieves during the loading process.
 Having a high amount of page requests can drastically slow down a site.

 The Page speed score and YSlow scores each give averages on how well optimized each part of your website is (at that moment!) and what you can do to help make it more efficient.